My Neighbor Brought Me a Suitcase and Hastily Asked Me to Keep It Until She Returned – The Next Day, I Saw Police in Her Yard

 Interior view of a bakery | Source: Unsplash

-Here's another story: When my greedy brother demanded the house I'd inherited from our late dad, I gave it up.
+Here's another story: When my greedy brother demanded the house I'd inherited from our late dad, I gave it up to him.
 But the next day, he called me in tears and begged me to take it back.

 This work is inspired by real events and people, but it has been fictionalized for creative purposes.
 Names, characters, and details have been changed to protect privacy and enhance the narrative.
 Any resemblance to actual persons, living or dead, or actual events is purely coincidental and not intended by the author.